docksal/docksal/README.md

 To use Drude each team member will need to follow this instruction.

 #### Hardware requirements
 While Docker is supported natively on Linux, Mac and Windows users will need a tiny linux VM layer - [Boot2docker Vagrant Box](https://github.com/blinkreaction/boot2docker-vagrant).

-On Mac and Windows [VirtualBox](https://www.virtualbox.org/) and our [Boot2docker Vagrant VM](https://github.com/blinkreaction/boot2docker-vagrant) will be installed for you if you follow the instructions.
+[VirtualBox](https://www.virtualbox.org/) and our Boot2docker Vagrant Box will be installed for you if you follow the instructions.

-_- Boot2docker Vagrant Box requires 2GB of RAM by default.
-You need minimum 4GB RAM on your computer._
+- Boot2docker Vagrant Box requires 2GB of RAM by default.
+You need minimum 4GB RAM on your computer.
-_- Your CPU should support hardware VT-x/AMD-V virtualization. (most modern CPUs)_
+- Your CPU should support hardware VT-x/AMD-V virtualization. (most modern CPUs)

 #### Directory structure
 Drude enforces directory structure where you have arbitrary located `projects` folder in which you place subfolder for each project you have.